 Get Help with all of the above! — Ask your personal librarian!
 I am available for reference and research assistance throughout your academic journey.

-When you’re looking for articles for an assignment, there’s a whole different process.
-The catalog search is ineffective and not comprehensive for keyword or topical searching, particularly for education research.
+When you’re looking for articles for an assignment, the catalog search is ineffective and not comprehensive for keyword or topical searching, particularly for education research.
 Instead, I will direct you to the Research Guide for Education (Education Main Research Guide), and a list of education databases you can use for your research.
 Below the catalog search box is a box called Research Guides.
 There’s a research guide for every discipline at Loyola.
 First choose Education, to get to the research guides related to Education.
-There are seven guides listed.
+There are eight guides listed.
 The first two will be of interest to students in the Curriculum & Instruction program.
 Those two are particularly related to the Curriculum Collection at Lewis Library, that I previously mentioned is a large collection of children’s books and classroom materials to support teaching at PreK-12 levels, and similar resources online.
 The third one, the Education Main Research Guide, is of interest to everyone, regardless of program.

-Back at the top, there is also a tab for Library Tutorials.
+There is also a tab for Library Tutorials.
 This first one “Library Website Basics” is an orientation video similar to what I’m sharing with you today.
 The “Searching for Articles” video will take you through the steps of choosing my Top Five education databases and searching those efficiently.
 There is also a tutorial on searching the library catalog.

 Loyola University Chicago Libraries